Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Discussion

 \subsection{The TRAPD Methodology}

 There are several pros of the TRAPD methodology.
 First, it provides an ethical way for personalized deceptive messages to be evaluated, since it starts with targets giving consent to share their own personal information in ways that can be “weaponized," while minimizing the effects of the deceptive messages.
-Second, the method provides data in a format that can statistically determine differences in effectiveness of different types of deceptive messages (e.g., AI vs Human, topic of message).
+Second, the method provides data in a format that can statistically determine differences in the effectiveness of different types of deceptive messages (e.g., AI vs Human, topic of message).
 Third, it allows targets to provide qualitative insights about their decision-making when ranking messages.
 It is difficult to collect such data from other methods (e.g., field experiments where targets receive a single message in an authentic environment).
-Furthermore, grounding the discussion in the actual messages themselves (e.g., “why did you place this message in the most likely to click on position?"), increases accuracy of their self-reported reasoning.
+Furthermore, grounding the discussion in the actual messages themselves (e.g., “why did you place this message in the most likely to click on position?") supports accurate self-reported reasoning.
 Having them do this for multiple messages in one sitting also helps them recognize patterns.
-Finally, this method can be a positive learning experience for the targets who learn about their own thinking and what is most and least likely to deceive them.
+Finally, this method can be a positive learning experience for the targets as they evaluate their own thinking and what is most and least likely to deceive them.

+Survey methods are often criticized for lower ecological validity compared to field experiments.
+However, they remain effective for understanding participants’ perceptions and controlled comparisons.
+Prior research suggests, particularly in phishing studies, they remain valid in capturing behavioral variables, like participants’ perceptions of phishing messages\cite{thomopoulos_methodologies_2023}.
+Research also indicates that contextual factors can significantly influence participants' behavior toward phishing attacks\cite{distler_context_2023}.
+We strengthen TRAPD's ecological validity by incorporating personalized messages tailored to participants’ own contexts, thus aligning their evaluations more closely with real-world decision-making.
+Although field studies are generally more ecologically valid, they can raise ethical concerns as studies of this nature often involve deception and getting permission to create personalized phishing messages without tipping off users by gaining consent can be difficult.
+TRAPD addresses both these concerns by using an adequately valid method of collecting data in a controlled, ethical environment.